jumpinjackie/forge-e33-mod/design/ARCHETYPES.md

 ## Nevron Midrange

 A midrange deck akin to Eldrazi.
+Planeswalker and Painted Clea provide the value engine.

 ## Nevron Pecking Order Toolbox